learn-co-curriculum/dsc-introduction-to-aws-sagemaker/README.md

 In this lesson, we'll learn about **_Amazon SageMaker_**, and explore some of the common use cases it covers for data scientists.

+## Objectives

+- List the use cases of Amazon SageMaker

 ## What is SageMaker?

 SageMaker is a platform created by Amazon to centralize all the various services related to Data Science and Machine Learning.
 If you're a data scientist working on AWS, chances are that you'll be spending most (if not all) of your time in SageMaker getting things done.
-You can get to SageMaker by just searching for "SageMaker" inside the spotlight search bar on in the AWS Console.
+You can get to SageMaker by just searching for "SageMaker" inside the spotlight search bar in the AWS Console.

 <img src='images/sagemaker.png'>